opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_usage/what_are_the_differences_between_unique_constraints_and_unique_indexes.rst

    A unique constraint specifies that the values in a column or a group of columns are all unique.
 If **DISTRIBUTE BY REPLICATION** is not specified, the column table that contains only unique values must contain distribution columns.

-   A unique index is used to ensure the uniqueness of a field value or the value combination of multiple fields. **CREATE UNIQUE UNDEX** creates a unique index.
+   A unique index is used to ensure the uniqueness of a field value or the value combination of multiple fields. **CREATE UNIQUE INDEX** creates a unique index.

 -  The functions of a unique constraint and a unique index are different.